 - Ensure you pick up "orange" curaçao (which is actually clear) instead of the very popular blue option or the rare green.
 Either of those will create a cocktail of a completely different color.

-- Triple sec and brandy-based (such as Grand Marnier) orange liqueurs can be a substitute for curaçao.
+- Triple sec and brandy-based orange liqueurs (such as Grand Marnier) can be a substitute for curaçao.
 However, the same recommendation applies to the quality of the liqueur you pour.
-A better cocktail is made up of quality ingredients all the way around and it's even more important in a drink that's this simple.
+A better cocktail is made of quality ingredients all the way around and it's even more important in a drink that's this simple.

 - In the early days of cocktails, you would order a basic "'cocktail" by calling the base spirit and it would be made similar to this.
 For instance, drinkers would have ordered a gin cocktail or a whiskey cocktail, or almost any liquor of choice.